M1-CHPS/glhpc/docs/lab2.md

 ### 2. Implementing Inversion

-The inversion transform is a simple one
+The inversion transform is simple:

 $$
 C_{out} = 255 - C_{in}